Sansa Stark, by Vanessa Cole ©

 |Played by||Sophie Turner|

-Sansa Stark is the elder daughter of Catelyn and Eddard Stark.
-She has three brothers (Robb, Bran and Rickon) and a younger sister, Arya.
-Sansa Stark is one of the major POV Characters in the books.
-In the TV series, she is played by Sophie Turner.
+Sansa Stark is a noblewoman of House Stark and is the elder daughter of Lady Catelyn and Lord Eddard Stark.
+She has three brothers: Robb, Bran and Rickon; a younger sister: Arya; and a half-brother: Jon Snow.
+Sansa Stark is one of the major POV characters in the books.
+In the television adaptation Game of Thrones, she is played by Sophie Turner.

 A Game of Thrones